Shephexd/shephexd.github.io/_posts/tensorflow/2018-08-08-Introduction_to_tensorflow.md

-Like above code snippets, just defining the graph doesn't affect to the calculation.
+Like the above code snippets, just defining the graph doesn't affect to the calculation.
 After you run `tf.Session` , the computing will be processed following defined tensors.